What is pet insurance?

 - Injury and illness treatments: including surgery, prescription drugs, and tests.

-- Missing pets: This covers the cost of putting up posters or offering a reward if your pet gets lost or stolen.
+- Missing pets: This covers the cost of putting up posters or offering a reward if your cate or dog gets lost or stolen.

 - Third-party liability: Damage or injury caused by your dog is typically covered up to €250,000.